kinnay/NintendoClients/docs/reference/dauth.md

 <span class="docs">Changes the system version digest that's sent to the `dauth` server.
 The default depends on the latest system version.</span>

 <code>**def set_system_version**(version: int) -> None</code></br>
-<span class="docs">Updates the user agent, system version digest and master key revision for the given system version.
+<span class="docs">Updates the user agent, API version, system version digest and master key revision for the given system version.
 The system version should be given as a decimal integer.
-For example, `1002` indicates system version `10.0.2`.
+For example, `1002` is system version `10.0.2`.
 All system versions from `9.0.0` and later are supported.</span>

 <code>**async def challenge**() -> dict</code><br>
-<span class="docs">Requests a challenge from the `dauth` server with `/v6/challenge`.
+<span class="docs">Requests a challenge from the `dauth` server.</span>

 <code>**async def device_token**(client_id: int) -> dict</code><br>
-<span class="docs">Requests a device token from the `dauth` server with `/v6/device_auth_token`.
-The challenge is performed automatically.
+<span class="docs">Requests a device token from the `dauth` server.
+The challenge is done automatically.</span>